entando/entando-docs/vuepress/docs/v7.2/tutorials/consume/multitenancy.md

 ```
 kubectl scale deploy/YOUR-APP-NAME-deployment --replicas=0 -n YOUR-NAMESPACE
 ```
-2. Edit deployment YAML and add the environment variable to point to the K8s Secret.
+2. Edit the deployment YAML and add the environment variable to point to the K8s Secret.

 ``` yaml
 -env: